robric/wiki-contrail-controller/RBAC.md

 - ownership (specify new owner tenant UUID)
 - enable/disable sharing with other tenants (specify <tenant, permissions>)
 - enable/disable sharing with world (specify permissions)

+# Upgrading from previous releases
+No change is needed when upgrading to 3.1. aaa_mode is set to "cloud-admin" by default in 3.1 meaning only user with cloud-admin role has access.
+Cloud admin role is set to "admin" for backward compatibility.
+This behavior is same as setting multi_tenancy True which was the default in previous releases.